marcoalopez/IDEAproject/website_source.md

 **Hardware**: For the digital image acquisition, we used a Nikon D850 digital camera with a 45.7 Mp CMOS sensor (size of 35.9 x 23.9 mm  with pixel area of 18.84 μm^2^) and a high-performance low-distortion Tamron SP Macro 1:1 lens (focal length of 180 mm, maximum aperture of f/3.5).
 Digital images were taken with the following setting: manually focused with an aperture of f/11 (~16.4 mm for a 180 mm) and an ISO sensitivity of 64 generating time exposures of ~1/10 s at the cold room light conditions; the light source used was two neon lamps with light diffusers (Fig. 3).
 Images were saved as Nikon RAW (.NEF) files with a 12-bit depth.

-**Image sequence**: We took 30 images before starting the deformation experiment and then every 10 minutes during the creep experiment, always with the lens vibration reduction mode enabled (see Figure 3 for general set-up).
+**Image sequence**: We took 30 images before starting the deformation experiment and then every 10 minutes with the lens vibration reduction mode enabled during the creep experiment (see Figure 3 for general set-up).

 **RAW image data treatment**: Images were converted from NEF (RAW) to TIFF using the dcraw v9.27 photo decoder and in-house Python codes using the ac hoc camera white balance and the Adaptive Homogeneity-Directed (AHD) interpolation for [demosaicing](https://en.wikipedia.org/wiki/Demosaicing) the images (which is the recommended interpolation mode for this camera model).
-After this, they were cropped (to the region of interest) and converted from RGB to 8-bit TIFF grayscale format using the Python Image Library (PIL).
+After this, they were cropped (to the region of interest) and converted from RGB to 8-bit TIFF grayscale format using the Python Image Library (Pillow).

 **Digital image correlation (DIC)**: We use the free and open-source [Digital Image Correlation Engine (DICe)](https://github.com/dicengine/dice) tool v2.0 beta15 from [Sandia National Laboratories](https://www.sandia.gov/) to compute the full-field displacements and strains from sequences of digital images.